 If you want to have the whole luxury experience, book a room at Gracelands unique resort hotel, The Guest House, introducing you to the Southern hospitality that the King was known for.

-The Magical Dancing Lights of Christmas is located in Sparta Pike, Lebanon.
+The Magical Dancing Lights of Christmas is located in Sparta Pike, Lebanon and runs from November 10-December 31, 2023.
 It is the largest synchronized drive in Tennessee.

 Driving through more than two million lights and enjoying the music shows offered will be a joyful activity to do with your loved ones during the holiday season.